univention/container-udm-rest/helm/udm-rest-api/README.md

 "IfNotPresent"
 </pre>
 </td>
 			<td>Define an ImagePullPolicy.
-Ref.: https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy  "IfNotPresent" => The image is pulled only if it is not already present locally.
-"Always" => Every time the kubelet launches a container, the kubelet queries the container image registry to             resolve the name to an image digest.
+Ref.: https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy  "IfNotPresent" => The image is pulled only if it is not already present locally.udm-rest-api.secretRef "Always" => Every time the kubelet launches a container, the kubelet queries the container image registry to             resolve the name to an image digest.
 If the kubelet has a container image with that exact digest cached             locally, the kubelet uses its cached image; otherwise, the kubelet pulls the image with the resolved             digest, and uses that image to launch the container.
 "Never" => The kubelet does not try fetching the image.
 If the image is somehow already present locally, the            kubelet attempts to start the container; otherwise, startup fails.</td>
 		</tr>
 		<tr>
 			<td>global.imagePullSecrets</td>